SuperCh-SE-NCSU/ProjectScraping/README.md

 ### Background
 *A lot of people look at craigslist for an ideal used car that they are planing to buy or are just interested in.
 Normally when people look at the car price that listed on a craigslist page, they want to know if the car is worth the price listed.
 For people who are not car experters, they usually go to kbb to check the average price with the same specified conditions that are listed on craigslist.
 It's usually true that people will look through lots of cars on craigslist and check their kbb price time and time again.
 It could takes several days, or several weeks before they find their ideal car.
-Sometimes, a good car is just posted to craigslist, which is exactly the car you want.
-But you are busy with your work or being tangled with some personal thins and forget to check craigslist, you may miss the car.
+Sometimes, a good car is just posted to craigslist, which is exactly the car a person want.
+But he isbusy with your work or being tangled with some personal thins and forget to check craigslist, he may miss the car.
-If there is some service that can email
+If there is some service that can send emails to him which notify him of a newly posted car, he won't miss it.

 ### Methods
+*A basic website is developed for users to subscribe to our email notification service

+*postgresql is used to store subscribed user information.

+*A web crawler is used to craw craigslist and kbb for car informations.

+*[Sendgrid](https://sendgrid.com/home-two) is used for email delivery service.

+####Introduction to web crawler
+A Web crawler is an Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing.
+A Web crawler may also be called a Web spider,[1] an ant, an automatic indexer,[2] or (in the FOAF software context) a Web scutter.[3]

+Web search engines and some other sites use Web crawling or spidering software to update their web content or indexes of others sites' web content.
+Web crawlers can copy all the pages they visit for later processing by a search engine that indexes the downloaded pages so that users can search them much more quickly.

+Crawlers can validate hyperlinks and HTML code.
+They can also be used for web scraping (see also data-driven programming).

 ### Result